Cherry Valley, Illinois: Relationship with Rockford

 Although close to Rockford, Cherry Valley was far enough away to be considered, for most of its history, not a part of the Rockford community.
-However, with the advent of car-centric transportation in the latter 20th century, Cherry Valley became in essence a suburb of Rockford.
+However, with the advent of car-centric transportation in the latter twentieth century, Cherry Valley became in essence a suburb of Rockford.
 As the city of Rockford grew and expanded its boundaries, it came in direct contact with Cherry Valley.
 Since that time, there have been land control-related issues between the two municipalities.
 For the most part, these issues have been resolved with a boundary agreement between the two communities.

 Cherry Valley today

 In the last dozen years (as of 2007) Cherry Valley had seen a shift towards Chicago, with roughly a third of its new residents being former Chicago suburban residents who live in the village and commute to work in the Chicago suburbs.
 Being near to an interchange on I-90 (Jane Addams Memorial Tollway) contributed to this shift, and in 2006 the toll booths on the Cherry Valley interchange and exit were removed because of increased traffic flow and the need to remove the chronic traffic jams that had built over the years.

 Most of Cherry Valley is within the Rockford School District, with a small portion in the Belvidere School District.
 Schools were closed and demolished in 2019.